MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

 - **[Microsoft Endpoint Configuration Manager](/mem/configmgr/)**: Configuration Manager uses an on-premises infrastructure, and can manage servers.
 When you use [co-management](/mem/configmgr/comanage/overview), some workloads use Configuration Manager (on-premises), and some workloads use Microsoft Intune (cloud).

-  For cloud-native endpoints, your Configuration Manager solutions should use a [Cloud Management Gateway (CMG)](/mem/configmgr/core/clients/manage/cmg/overview) and [co-management](/mem/configmgr/comanage/how-to-prepare-win10).
+  For cloud native endpoints, your Configuration Manager solutions should use a [Cloud Management Gateway (CMG)](/mem/configmgr/core/clients/manage/cmg/overview) and [co-management](/mem/configmgr/comanage/how-to-prepare-win10).

 ## Review your endpoint and user workloads